-After granted permission, the micro data can be downloaded from the FDZ-DZHW website in the form of a Scientific Use File (SUF).
-At a later stage a Campus Use File (CUF) will be made available.
+After granted permission, the micro data can be downloaded from the FDZ-DZHW website in the form of a Scientific Use File (SUF) or Campus Use File (CUF; see chapter 9).

 The SUF is available free of charge.
 Data users need to observe the following rules: